jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

     />
 </p>

-> The in-game How To Play guide that teaches players how to navigate Pipe World's esoterica of unique glyphs & sigils.
+> The in-game How To Play guide that teaches players how to navigate Pipe World's esoterica of unique glyphs & sigils 📜

 <i><b>The Legend of Alchemic “Apples” Appelli</b></i>